-Notes: of the inspection.
+Floors including sub-floors Repair category: 1 Notes: There are some slopes and runs to internal floor levels indicative of some past settlement to the building.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category:
+Repair category: Repair category:

 Notes: No significant defects evident.